 The instructions and format described below should be followed.
-Reference announcement LAB 98-15 on all submissions and inquiries about this program.
+Reference Program Announcement LAB99-24 on all submissions and inquiries about this program.

-OFFICE OF ENERGY RESEARCH GUIDE FOR PREPARATION OF SCIENTIFIC/TECHNICAL PROPOSALS TO BE SUBMITTED BY NATIONAL LABORATORIES
+OFFICE OF SCIENCE GUIDE FOR PREPARATION OF SCIENTIFIC/TECHNICAL PROPOSALS TO BE SUBMITTED BY NATIONAL LABORATORIES

-Proposals from national laboratories submitted to the Office of Energy Research (ER) as a result of this program announcement, will undergo scientific/technical merit review.
-The following guidelines for content and format are intended to facilitate an understanding of the requirements necessary for ER to conduct a merit review of a proposal.
+Proposals from National Laboratories submitted to the Office of Science (SC) as a result of this program announcement will follow the Department of Energy Field Work Proposal process with additional information requested to allow for scientific/technical merit review.
+The following guidelines for content and format are intended to facilitate an understanding of the requirements necessary for SC to conduct a merit review of a proposal.
 Please follow the guidelines carefully, as deviations could be cause for declination of a proposal without merit review.